kumahq/kuma/docs/cmd/kumactl/HELP.md

       --mesh string          mesh to use (default "default")
 ```

-### kumactl generate certificate
+### kumactl generate tls-certificate

 ```
 Generate self signed key and certificate pair that can be used for example in Dataplane Token Server setup.

 Usage:
-  kumactl generate certificate [flags]
+  kumactl generate tls-certificate [flags]

+Examples:

+# Generate a TLS certificate for use by an HTTPS server, i.e. by the Dataplane Token server
+kumactl generate tls-certificate --type=server

+# Generate a TLS certificate for use by a client of an HTTPS server, i.e. by the 'kumactl generate dataplane-token' command
+kumactl generate tls-certificate --type=client

 Flags:
-      --cert string   path to the generated certificate (default "cert.pem") -h, --help          help for certificate
+      --cert-file string                 path to a file with a generated TLS certificate (default "cert.pem") --control-plane-hostname strings   DNS name of the control plane -h, --help                             help for tls-certificate
-      --key string    path to the generated key (default "key.pem") --type string   type of the certificate: one of client|server
+      --key-file string                  path to a file with a generated key (default "key.pem") --type string                      type of the certificate: one of client|server

 Global Flags:
       --config-file string   path to the configuration file to use